 The first year that we traveled here as a family, the Thompson clan was only 4.
 Me, Maureen, Taylor, and Kyla.
 Taylor was 4.
 Kyla was 2.
 Katelyn wasn’t here yet.
 And, Maureen didn’t have cancer.
 It was later that year, in the fall, actually, at the first ultrasound where we heard Katelyn’s heartbreat that our OBGYN discovered a lump in Maureen’s right breast, and everything changed.
 We were “lucky” that everything turned out the way it did, so that we could return to the beach again in 2004.
 This time with Katelyn, who was born on April 7, 2004.
 And, as “luck” would have it, the course of Maureen’s radiation for her breast cancer ended about a week before our special week in July.
-We were able to head west yet again.
-For ten years, we headed west as five, however, in the summer of 2015, we headed west as four yet again.
+We were able to head east yet again.
+For ten years, we headed east as five, however, in the summer of 2015, we headed east as four yet again.
 Taylor, Kyla, Katelyn, and me.
 Maureen was now a co-pilot of another kind.
 Our angel.
 As I have written elsewhere in our blog, The Love of My Life, Maureen passed on the morning of October 21, 2014, after an on-and-off 11 year struggle with breast cancer.

 Today, July 21, 2019, one week after what would have been Maureen and my 29th wedding anniversary, we are at the beach again.
 As I write, I look over the waves.
 I look over family.
 I look over love.
 The 21st is always a special day.
 We choose to make it that way.
 I tell the story of the powdered donut at Team Powdered Donut.
 For the first year, after Maureen’s passing, once a month, on the 21st, I took powdered donuts to special places.
 To her architecture office.
 To Texas Oncology.
 To Weed-Corley-Fish, the funeral home.
 To Seton Hospital.
 To the seventh floor where we last held hands.
 To the valet parking attendants at Seton that had greeted us so many times.
 To special places.
 To special people.
 Today we will have powdered donuts at the beach.